MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ![Screenshot that shows input data options.](media/dataflows-streaming/dataflows-streaming-06.png)

-When streaming dataflows detect the fields, you'll see them in the list.
-You'll also see a live preview of the incoming messages in the **Data Preview** table under the diagram view.
+When streaming dataflows detect the fields, you can see them in the list.
+There's also a live preview of the incoming messages in the **Data Preview** table under the diagram view.

 You can always edit the field names, or remove or change the data type, by selecting the three dots (**...**) next to each field.
 You can also expand, select, and edit any nested fields from the incoming messages, as shown in the following image.